 Saratoga Battlefield, Stillwater, New York

 The 1777 Battle of Saratoga turned the Revolutionary War in favor of the American rebels by stopping the British from splitting the colonies apart.
 The battlefield is now a national historic site and hosts reenactments, tours, and other events.
 It also hosts some spectres and is among the most haunted battlefields in the east.
 Visitors to the park have reported hearing drums, shouts, and the sounds of weaponry in battle.
 The Wilkinson Trail provides a chilling walk in the woods and fields where you might run into a soldier who is still fighting for freedom.
+Visit the battlefield at 648 NY-32 in Stillwater.

 Zombie Road, St. Louis, MO

 Perhaps the most haunted road in the US is a former quarry access that parallels part of the Meramec River near St. Louis in an area called Wildwood.
 The road (officially called Rock Hollow Trail) has been featured in many books and websites, including the classic Prairie Ghosts.
-Stories have included sightings of an old cabin with a woman who screams at passersby, but the house can't be found again when you go looking for it, as well as the ghost of a man who was killed doing quarry work and still can't find his way home.
+Chilling ghost stories have included sightings of an old cabin with a scary ghost woman who screams at passersby, but the house can't be found again when you go looking for it, as well as the ghost of a man who was killed doing quarry work and still can't find his way home.
 The road is open to hikers during the day, but be very careful at night for reasons other than ghosts: you can incur a hefty fine for trespassing.

 Haunted Hudson River, Near Sleepy Hollow, NY